 An example of an authority website is one where it covers a subject in depth and in concise detail, it will also have many backlinks from other topically relevant websites.
 This often leads to authority websites ranking higher in the results.

 This refers to the state or fact that a person has created a book, article, blog post or any other written or creative work.

 Simply means business to business and refers to what type of customer a given business serves.

 This is the opposite of B2B and refers to businesses to consumer meaning the end user usually the public.

-This is the process of reviewing yours and your competitor’s backlinks to analyse and asses the quantity and quality of them, and how you can improve on them.
+This is the process of reviewing yours and your competitor’s backlinks to analyse and assess the quantity and quality of them, and how you can improve on them.

 Not just amazing on sandwiches!
 This refers to the emails people legitimately want and subscribe to but don’t have the time to open and read straight away, often obscuring email statistics.

 First popularized by Will Scott, this simply describes the process of attaching your website to existing already high-ranking websites then promoting them to dominate the search engine results.
 Also Known as Parasite SEO in the Black Hat world.

 This is the opposite of above the fold and is when the most important content is often below the top section of the web page, so scrolling is needed to bring it into view.

 This refers to those who perform SEO aggressively and using tactics that violate and go against Google’s search guidelines.